eclipse/epsilon-website/mkdocs/docs/doc/eol.md

-asSequence() : Sequence                 | Returns a new Sequence containing the object asSet() : Set                           | Returns a new Set containing the object asString() : String                     | Returns a string representation of the object err(\[prefix : String\]) : Any          | Prints a string representation of the object on which it is invoked to the error stream prefixed with the optional `prefix` string and returns the object on which it was invoked.
+asSequence() : Sequence                 | Returns a new Sequence containing the object asSet() : Set                           | Returns a new Set containing the object asString() : String                     | Returns a string representation of the object asVar(name : String) : Any              | Creates a new variable with the specified name out of the object, and returns the object err(\[prefix : String\]) : Any          | Prints a string representation of the object on which it is invoked to the error stream prefixed with the optional `prefix` string and returns the object on which it was invoked.
 In this way, the `err` operation can be used for debugging purposes in a non-invasive manner errln(\[prefix : String\]) : Any        | Has the same effects as the `err` operation but also produces a new line in the output stream. format(\[pattern : String\]) : String   | Uses the provided pattern to form a String representation of the object on which the method is invoked.
 The pattern argument must conform to the format string syntax defined by Java[^2].